GREATDANELADY.COM

 RIGHT - AFTER USE OF K9 EAR SOLUTIONS - 4 DAYS

-1).
-First Choice Naturals, Inc. - Yeast Removal kit #30 includes the K-9 Ear Solutions, which is the best ear product on the market for yeasty ears and can be used on hotspots and feet as well
+Skin Recovery Kit #30 - All dogs, breeds and sizes and it is for yeast removal includes the K-9 Ear Solutions, which is the best ear product on the market for yeasty ears and can be used on hotspots and feet as well.

 Yeast Removal Products for Africa, Australia, New Zealand, India etc